Categories

 “A planter, apparently, does not consider he has had a drink unless it contains at least seven ingredients, and I’m not saying, mind you, that he isn’t right.
 The man behind the bar told us the things were called Green Swizzles; and, if ever I marry and have a son, Green Swizzle Wooster is the name that will go down in the register.”

-The exhibition at Wembley was probably very similar to our State Fair, but while Bertie gets Green Swizzles in the 1920s, the best we have today is probably that guy making fudge at the Grandstand.
+The exhibition at Wembley was probably very similar to the Minnesota State Fair, but while Bertie gets Green Swizzles in the 1920s, the best we have today is probably that guy making fudge at the Grandstand.
 Still, can’t we make our own Green Swizzles?

-I’m not the first person to consider the idea, but to pull it off, you need a swizzle stick and something in the recipe to make it green.
-We have the swizzle stick covered in the last post (and I’m giving one away down below).
+We’re not the first to consider the idea, but to pull it off, you need a swizzle stick and something in the recipe to make it green.
+We have the swizzle stick covered in the last post (and we gave one away).
 For the color, there are a few possibilities.
-Midori quickly comes to mind, but that didn’t exist until 1978, and I’d rather be faithful to the story, even if the drink is pure fiction.
+Midori quickly comes to mind, but that didn’t exist until 1978, and we’d rather be faithful to the story, even if the drink is pure fiction.

 Chartreuse Swizzle